Published on February 2, 2014 – Last Updated on November 2, 2024

-Today, I am a wife, a mother of two, and a healthcare ally.
-Meanwhile, others with Hyperadrenergic Postural Orthostatic Tachycardia Syndrome are often told they have little options beyond medication, electrolyte drinks, and compression gear.
-My POTS which developed in 2009, ultimately resolved in early 2014.
+Today, I am a mother of two, a wife, and a coach and healthcare ally.
+Meanwhile, others with Postural Orthostatic Tachycardia Syndrome are often told they have little options beyond medication, electrolyte drinks, exercise, and compression gear.
+The POTS which developed in 2009, ultimately resolved in early 2014.
 I experienced gradual improvement and better functioning throughout the 18 months I implemented a protocol alongside my medical treatments in 2012 called the Dynamic Neural Retraining System Program (DNRS).

 The concept of limbic system neural rehabilitation was mentioned to me by a Functional Medicine MD after we had exhausted all treatment plans recommended for Postural Orthostatic Tachycardia Syndrome by the Mayo Clinic, his well known practice, and 30 additional physicians.
 I discuss the DNRS resources in detail in DNRS Info.
 While DNRS doesn’t replace medical interventions, I think DNRS can offer individuals something uniquely fruitful.